-UPDATE – thanks to all those who tuned in, took a workshop, donated, commented, shared social media posts and completed the feedback survey!
-More details soon – in the meantime, you can watch both concerts again/for the first time at these links.
+Our virtual festival on 24 & 25 October was a great success!
+Thanks to all those who tuned in, took a workshop, donated, commented, shared social media posts and completed the feedback survey!
+You can watch both concerts again/for the first time below.
 We’re still welcoming donations to top up the artist fees, and your feedback would be much appreciated too.
+Massive thanks again to Arts Council England for the funding support.

 In the absence of real-life gigs and tours this autumn, we’re delighted to bring you our Fall into Autumn Virtual Festival featuring a stellar line-up of fantastic Americana, bluegrass and roots artists (scroll down for more info and video clips).
 Please join us on the evenings of Saturday 24 and Sunday 25 October.
 We’re planning to live stream on both Facebook and YouTube.
 Please subscribe to our True North Music YouTube channel (you don’t need to subscribe in order to watch, but it helps us if you do) and like our True North Music Facebook page.
 Donations for the concerts are welcome at the Paypal link above, and will help us to pay our performers as much as possible.
 We will also have several ticketed workshops delivered via Zoom – in dance, songwriting and bluegrass guitar – visit this page for full details and ticket links!